Partial Fourier--Mukai transform for integrable systems with applications to Hitchin fibration: Quasi-constructible sets and quasi-subgroups

 \begin{definition} Let $X$ be a scheme, and let $K\subset X^{top}$ be a quasi-constructible subset.
 A subset $S\subset K$ is a \emph{component} if it is maximal among subsets of $K$ that are irreducible and locally closed in $X^{top}$. \end{definition}

-\begin{proposition} Every quasi-constructible set $K$ is a (possibly infinite) union of its components. \end{proposition} \begin{proof} It is enough to notice that the union of a chain of irreducible and locally closed subsets of $X$ is also irreducible and locally closed. \end{proof}
+\begin{proposition} Every quasi-constructible set $K$ is a (possibly infinite) union of its components. \end{proposition} \begin{proof} It is enough to prove that the union of a chain of irreducible and locally closed subsets of $X$ is also irreducible and locally closed.